Rebetiko – the urban Greek Blues from Asia Minor that is full of longing and nostalgia – expresses the soul of Thessaloniki.

 As we zig-zag down through the enchanted alleys of Ano Poli, we stop at Tstsani Square (merely formalizing the well-established immortality of Vassilis Tsitsanis), for some vignettes of his life –

-At the Alaza Imaret, we hear of an illustrious career, decades upon decades on all the continents- a life so full it seems like a myth.
+At the splendid Alaza Imaret, we hear of an illustrious career, decades upon decades on all the continents- a life so full it seems like a myth.
 Then to the cemetery for another life of mythic proportions and a funeral thronged with prostitutes.
-In the shade of the fountains by the Rotonda, one more tale- when we walk over to Alambra to hear more Rebetika, beautiful Rosa Ashkenazy still dances in our heads.
+In the shade of the fountains by the Rotonda, one more tale- when we walk over to Alambra to hear more Rebetiko, beautiful Rosa Ashkenazy still dances in our heads.

 Thessaloniki Walking Tours cover many themes, and are also given in English.
 We have 17 centuries and three empires worth of history in Thessaloniki- they weave it into some fascinating, lively pieces.
 Visit their site for details-